 Of any outstanding fine balance that the Owner still owes the Association.

+5.

 Violation Which Does Not Threaten Public Safety or Health.
-If an Association reasonably determines that there is a violation of the Declaration, Bylaws, Covenants, or other Governing Documents of the Association, that does not threaten public safety or health, the Association shall provide a warning letter (see Paragraph 6) regarding the violation to the Owner and providing up to 10 days to cure the violation.
-Upon expiration of the initial 10-day period, if the violation continues to exist, the Association shall provide an initial letter (see Paragraph 7 below) regarding the violation and informing the Owner that the Owner has thirty (30) days to cure the violation.
+If an Association reasonably determines that there is a violation of the Declaration, Bylaws, Covenants, or other Governing Documents of the Association, that does not threaten public safety or health, the Association shall provide a warning letter (see Paragraph 6) regarding the violation to the Owner.
+This notice will provide 30 days without fine or penalty to cure and terminate the violation, or to commence and diligently prosecute measures to cure and terminate the violation, or to prepare and enforceable plan and timetable to cure and terminate the violation.
+Upon expiration of the initial 30-day period, if the violation continues to exist and none of the above conditions have been met, the Association shall provide an initial letter (see Paragraph 7 below) regarding the violation and informing the Owner that the Owner has thirty (30) days to cure and terminate the violation.
 Upon expiration of the initial thirty

 (30) days, the Association, after conducting an inspection and determining that the Owner has not cured the violation, may fine the Owner.